Iron Therapy: Weight Training

 Author: Rose D.

-Weight training or resistance training is defined as physical exercises, often using weights, but also other various weight bearing or resistance forms; that are meant to improve muscular strength and endurance.
+Weight training or resistance training is defined as physical exercises, using weights, but also other various weight-bearing or resistance forms.
+These resistant forms are meant to improve muscular strength and endurance.
 A hallmark of weight training is the combination of repetition, timing-duration, and weight-load.

-Resistance training assist with the development of motor neuron pathways that supports brain-body coordination during functional movements.
-The improved communication between the brain and muscle allows for neural adaptations, that improves the brain's ability to communicate to muscles to contract or accomplish a movement.
-This phenomenon is best known as Mind-Muscle Connection (MMC).
-The benefits of resistance training in this regard have been related to balance and other body-movement coordinating activities.
+Resistance training assists with the development of motor neuron pathways that support brain-body coordination during functional movements.
+The improved communication between the brain and muscle allows for neural adaptations, that improve the brain's ability to communicate to muscles to contract or accomplish a movement.
+This phenomenon is best known as the Mind-Muscle Connection (MMC).
+The benefits of resistance training in this regard have been related to balance and other coordinated body-movement activities.

 In addition, resistance training releases growth hormones that have an anabolic effect on muscle tissue but a catabolic effect on fat tissue.
 This relates to the neurological effects of resistance training as the release of growth hormones starts in the brain.

-The effects of resistance training on hormones also extends to blood glucose regulation as muscle tissue is the primary location of glycogen store.
-The activity of large muscle groups can utilize glucose in the bloodstream and directs it into the muscle for energy uses.
+The effects of resistance training on hormones also extend to blood glucose regulation as muscle tissue is the primary location of glycogen storage.
+The activity of large muscle groups can utilize glucose in the bloodstream and direct it into the muscle for energy use.

-resistance, like weights, bands, or body weight related exercises that causes muscle contractions.
-These contractions that can lead to increases in strength, mass, tone, and muscular endurance.
-Resistance training coupled with cardiovascular physical activity has shown to have meaningful impact on overall health and evolving research continues to explore related topics.
+Resistance training is physical activities against external resistance, like weights, bands, or body weight-related exercises that cause muscle contractions.
+These contractions can lead to increases in strength, mass, tone, and muscular endurance.
+Resistance training coupled with cardiovascular physical activity has shown to have a meaningful impact on overall health and evolving research continues to explore related topics.

 References: